 - Doctors followed over 6,000 persons for six to ten years.
 They found “when consumed in moderation, alcohol appears to protect against congestive heart failure.”60

-- Physicians studied men with high blood pressure.
+- Doctors studied men with high blood pressure.
 Those who averaged one to six drinks per week had a 39% lower risk of death from cardiovascular causes.
 Those who had one or two drinks each day had 44% less risk.
-Both were in comparison to abstainers.69
+Both were compared to abstainers.69

 - The American Heart Association concludes that the “Consumption of one or two drinks per day is associated with a [CHD] reduction in risk of approximately 30% to 50%.”61